 Essential Statistics: Charter Schools Vs Public Schools

-Now, let’s have a look at important statistics on charter schools and public schools.
+Now, let’s look at important statistics on charter schools and public schools.

-• In the US, there are 91% of regular public schools.
+- In the US, 91% of regular public schools are

-• More than 400 new charter schools opened in 2015, while 270 others closed for a variety of reasons.
+- More than 400 new charter schools opened in 2015, while 270 others closed for various reasons.
 Low enrollment, financial constraints, and poor performance are a few of these causes.

 Pros And Cons: Charter Schools Vs Public Schools